orbitalflower/orbitalflower.github.io/_posts/2017-08-03-dnd-influence-konosuba.md

 - Awkward casting method: The archwizard must shout the spell's vocal component at the top of her lungs (-5 pts)
 - Behavior/taboo: Must always wear red (-2 pts)
-- <strike>Learning penalty: -25% to learn non-Invocation spells (-8
-  pts)</strike> DM rejected this because I already can't learn non-Invocation spells at all
+- ~~Learning penalty: -25% to learn non-Invocation spells (-8 pts)~~ DM rejected this because I already can't learn non-Invocation spells at all
 - Reduced spell knowledge: Can learn half as many spells (-7 pts)
 - Slow casting time: +1 full round (-5 pts)
 - Talisman: Must have a staff to cast spells (-8 pts)